sigvardbratlie/sibr-api/readme.md

 pip install sibr-api
 ```

-It is recommended to list these in a requirements.txt file for your project.

 ## How to use

 To use this module, you must create a new class that inherits from ApiBase and implement the necessary methods for your specific API integration.